TEXT-S&P summary: KazTransOil

 Rationale

-The rating on Kazakh oil pipeline operator KazTransOil (KTO) reflects Standard & Poor’s Ratings Services’ view that there is a “high” likelihood that the company would receive timely and sufficient extraordinary government support in the event of need.
-It also reflects our assessment of its stand-alone credit profile (SACP) at ‘bb+'.
+The rating on Kazakh oil pipeline operator KazTransOil KTO) reflects Standard & Poor’s Ratings Services’ view of the company’s “high” likelihood of timely and sufficient extraordinary government support and our assessment of its stand-alone credit profile (SACP) at ‘bb+'.
 The rating is constrained by the rating on the company’s 100% parent, JSC NC KazMunayGas (KMG; BBB-/Stable/--; Kazakhstan national scale ‘kzAA’).

-KTO’s core status within the KMG group and its strategic importance to the government of the Republic of Kazakhstan (BBB+/Stable/A-2; Kazakhstan national scale ‘kzAAA’) are underpinned, in our view, by the company’s role as the main oil pipeline network operator in the country.
+KTO’s core status in the KMG group and its strategic importance to the government of Republic of Kazakhstan (BBB+/Stable/A-2; Kazakhstan national scale ‘kzAAA’) are underpinned, in our view, by the company’s role as the main oil pipeline network operator in the country.
 We consider KTO’s role for the government to be “very important” and the link between the company and the government to be “strong,” albeit indirect.
-Under our methodology for government-related entities, this allows for two notches of rating uplift from KTO’s SACP.
+Under our methodology for government-related entities, this allows for a two-notch rating uplift from KTO’s stand-alone credit profile.
 However, the rating on KTO is not higher than that on KMG, given the parent’s majority shareholder status.
-We view the KMG group as well-integrated and therefore do not see KTO as fully insulated from the parent’s influence.
+We view the KMG group as well-integrated and therefore don’t see KTO as fully insulated from the parent’s influence.

+We assess KTO’s SACP at ‘bb+', based on our opinion of its “satisfactory” business risk profile and “significant” financial risk profile.

+KTO’s stand-alone credit quality is supported by long-term ship-or-pay contracts with oil producers, the company’s favorable debt structure and maturity profile, limited competition from alternative oil export pipelines, and good prospects for oil production and export in Kazakhstan.
+KTO benefits from low transportation costs and a strong market position in Kazakhstan, because of its vast pipeline system.
+KTO distributes more than 57% of Kazakhstan’s total oil exports.